hugocf/gcal-slack-update/README.md

 `gcal-slack-update` automatically changes your status in multiple Slack teams, depending on the _current_ event in your Google Calendar.

-It is designed to run periodically from a `cron` job or triggered by a Scheduled Event in AWS Lambda.
+It is designed to run periodically from a `cron` job ~~or triggered by a Scheduled Event in AWS Lambda~~.

 During each execution, it checks whether the current event *Title* in Google Calendar contains the `match-text` defined in the set of configuration rules received as input.